araffin/robotics-rl-srl/README.md

 python -m replay.enjoy_baselines --log-dir path/to/trained/agent/ --render
 ```

-Continuous actions have been implemented for DDPG, PPO2, ARS, CMA-ES and random agent.
+Continuous actions have been implemented for DDPG, PPO2, ARS, CMA-ES, SAC and random agent.
 To use continuous actions in the position space:
 ```
 python -m rl_baselines.train --algo ppo2 --log-dir logs/ -c